Lakes Pandin and Yambo

 Pandin and Yambo are twin crater lakes separated by a narrow strip of land.
 They are part of the Seven Lakes system in San Pablo, and are situated at Brgy.
 San Lorenzo in San Pablo, Laguna.

 Lake Pandin is said to be "the most pristine" of the seven lakes of San Pablo.

 Pandin Lake

 Pandin has an area of 20.5 hectares and a maximum depth of 63 meters.
 It has a calculated volume of 6,600 cubic meters of water in storage.

 Yambo Lake

 Yambo has a normal surface area of 28.5 hectares.

-Yambo, like pandin is considered oligotrophic, and is suitable for swimming, outings, and picnics.
+Yambo, like Pandin, is considered oligotrophic, and is suitable for swimming, outings, and picnics.

-Legend of the Lakes
+Mythology

 It was told that these two lakes were named after two lovers.
-According to the legend, a beautiful woman named Pandin was cursed not to step on the earth, otherwise, something terrible would befall her.
-Yambo, her ardent lover, did not know about the curse and had made her step on earth, after which there was a terrible noise followed by the cracking grumble of the earth and a heavy downpour eventually converted the area into twin lakes separated from each other by a bare strip of land.
+A beautiful woman named Pandin was cursed that should she ever touch her feet to the earth, something terrible would befall her.
+Yambo, her ardent lover, did not know about this curse and had her step on the ground, causing a terrible noise followed by the cracking and grumbling of the earth.
+A heavy downpour made the area twin lakes, separated from each other by a bare strip of land.